Colorful Words and d-Tverberg Complexes: A Graph That Is Not Weakly -Tverberg

-\paragraph{Claim 5:} Let $b$ and $b'$ be as in the previous claim.
-Then $W$ contains a $d$-colorful subword on the alphabet $\{b,b'\}$. \paragraph{Proof of Claim 5:} We have two relevant facts.
+\textbf{Proof of Claim 5:} We have two relevant facts.
 First, $\red(I_{b})$ and $\red(I_{b'})$ are the same up to replacing $b$ by $b'$.
 Second, each of these reduced insertion patterns contains at least $(d+2)^2$ instances of $b$ and $b'$ respectively.
 By Claim 2, the longest consecutive sequence in $\red(I_{b})$ which consists of $b$ alternating with some letter $a\in A$ has length at most $d+2$.
 For each such sequence, let us delete all alternations except for one, obtaining a new word $W_b$.
 Note that $W_b$ still has at least $d+2$ copies of $b$ in it, and instances of letters from $A$ in $W_b$ are in one-to-one correspondence with chunks in $W(A)$.

 Let $W_{b'}$ be obtained by performing the corresponding deletions in $\red(I_{b'})$.
 Each instance of $b$ in $W_b$ (respectively, $b'$ in $W_{b'}$) can be associated to an instance of $b$ (respectively, $b'$) in our original word~$W$.
 Let $W'$ be the subword of $W$ on these instances of $b$ and~$b'$.
 Note that $W'$ has length at least $2(d+2)$, and does not contain three consecutive instances of $b$ (respectively $b'$) since each instance of $b$ is paired with an instance of $b'$ which appears within or between the same chunks in~$W$.
 Hence $\red(W')$ has length at least $d+2$, and is a $d$-colorful subword of $W$ on alphabet $\{b,b'\}$.
 This proves the claim.